wimsy/wimsy.github.com/_posts/2015-02-28-validating-automatic-mileage-data.md

 ## Monthly analysis

-Even over time, the Automatic rate data seems acurate.
+Even over time, the Automatic rate data seems accurate.
 The total monthly mileage tracks well between actuals and Automatic's calculations.
 I suspect the major month-to-month differences are a result of missed trips and timing mismatches between the trips data and my fill-up mileage data.

 ![plot of chunk comparison](/images/2015-02-28-validating-automatic-mileage-data/comparison.png)